Introduction

 Equipment

-Multiple options exist for the removal of EAC foreign bodies.
-The type and shape of the foreign body, its location, and the patient's level of cooperation determine which piece of equipment to use.[7]
-Commonly used instruments include alligator forceps, cup forceps, right-angle hooks, Schuknecht foreign body suction tips, curved Rosen picks, and balloon catheters, such as a Fogarty catheter (see Image.
+Various methods exist for removing foreign bodies from the EAC.
+The type, shape, and location of the object, as well as the patient's level of cooperation, determine which equipment is most appropriate to use.
+Common instruments frequently employed include an otoscope with a removable lens, nasal speculum, alligator forceps, cup forceps, right-angle hooks, Schuknecht foreign body suction tips, curved Rosen picks, and balloon catheters, such as Fogarty catheters (see Image.
 Alligator Forceps).
-Binocular microscopy greatly facilitates the use of fine, sharper instruments.[7]
+Binocular microscopy significantly enhances the use of precise and sharper instruments and is the preferred method for otolaryngologists.

-Irrigation is another common option, which can be performed by attaching an angiocatheter to a 20 to 30 mL syringe.
-Alternatively, modifying a butterfly catheter by cutting off the needle and then attaching the remaining tubing to the syringe can also be effective.
-Great care must be taken with blind irrigation, as an unrecognized tympanic membrane perforation may exist.
-Some authors advise against irrigation of the EAC unless the tympanic membrane can be visualized completely to ensure it is intact.[7]
+Irrigation is a common option.
+This step may be performed by attaching an angiocatheter to a 20- to 30-mL syringe.
+Alternatively, a butterfly catheter can be modified by cutting off the needle and then attaching the remaining tubing to the syringe, which can also be effective.
+Great caution must be exercised with blind irrigation, as tympanic membrane perforation may be undetected initially.
+Some experts recommend against irrigating the EAC unless the tympanic membrane is completely visualized and its integrity is confirmed.

 Personnel